 In July, Kristine Dykeman-Schoenning, Development Director, was appointed President of the Seniors Foundation in Lincoln, serving both Seniors and Veterans, an honor we are immensely proud of.
 Franchise Dictionary Magazine featured Bridge to Better Living in their August edition as an all-woman Power Team in a two-page spread.

 Honors Bestowed and Continued Growth for BBL

 In September president and owner, Mary Ann Stallings, was selected as one of 50 WOW (Women of Wonder) by FranServe Consulting.
 Selectees were chosen for exhibiting the courage and inspiration to begin a business/franchise.
 Ironically, September found the Power Team with health issues … one wore a “boot,” another used crutches, one had acute back pain, and an additional member had 15 stitches in her chin.
 Nothing stops Bridge to Better Living from serving clients!

 As 2020 entered the final quarter in October, pizzas were delivered to the stretched and exhausted community health care staff.
 Fall newsletters officially reached over 1000 readers.
-In December, a new franchise in Denver, Colorado became a member of the Bridge to Better Living team.
 As Bridge to Better Living continued to evolve “the Bridge,” our exclusive business management system, and “BridgIT,” our proprietary software package formalized to better assist in business endeavors.

 A 2020 Conclusion